pmean/classes/biostats-1/04/src/simon-5501-04-directions.md

 title: "Directions for 5501-04 programming assignment"
 ---

-Here are the directions for the programming assignment in module04 of MEDB 5501.
+This programming assignment was written by Steve Simon on 2024-09-02 and is placed in the public domain.

 ## Download program